So your tween wants a smartphone? Read this first

 An investigation by the Center for Countering Digital Hate also found evidence that content related to suicide and disordered eating is relatively common on TikTok.
 In the investigation, the nonprofit set up eight accounts ostensibly by 13-year-old children.
 Each user paused on and liked videos about body image and mental health.
 Within 30 minutes, TikTok recommended content about suicide and eating disorders to all eight accounts.

 In one instance, this content began appearing in less than three minutes.
-On average, TikTok suggested content about eating disorders every 4 minutes to the teen accounts.
+On average, TikTok suggested content about eating disorders every four minutes to the teen accounts.

 TikTok declined NPR's request for an interview, but in an email, a spokesperson for the company wrote: "We're committed to building age-appropriate experiences, while equipping parents with tools, like Family Pairing, to support their teen's experience on TikTok."